New Zealand mosque gunman Brenton Tarrant opts not to speak in his defense before sentencing

 Milne added that he longed to meet Sayyad again in heaven.
 “I hope to see you there too, Brenton, and if you get the chance, I would love you to say sorry to Sayyad,” he said.

-Ahad Nabi, whose father Haji Mohemmed Daoud Nabi was killed at the Al Noor Mosque, raised both middle fingers toward Tarrant as he addressed his dad’s murderer with visible rage.
+Ahad Nabi, whose father Haji Mohemmed Daoud Nabi was killed at the Al Noor Mosque, raised both middle fingers at Tarrant as he addressed his dad’s murderer with visible rage.

 “I do not forgive you for what you have done, but while you are in prison you will come to the reality that you are now in hell, and only the fire awaits you,” he said.